CVUA-RRW/FooDMe/docs/userguide/database.md

 !!! note

-    If using the scripts above to retrieve either the NT or RefSeq database, the file below should already be included in your local database.
+    If using the scripts above to retrieve either the NT or RefSeq database, the files below should already be included in your local database.

 ### Taxonomic information